+Timeline

+1959

+Ó

 Griffon is founded as Waldorf Controls Corp. but assumes the name Instrument Systems Corporation (ISC) the same year.
-Located on Long Island near Republic Airport, the "cradle of aviation" on the East Coast, ISC produces electronic and electromechanical products for military and government markets.
+Located on Long Island near Republic Airport, the "cradle of aviation" in New York, ISC produces electronic and electromechanical products for military and government markets.

+1961

+Ó

 ISC acquires Telephonics Corp., which becomes the nucleus of ISC's Electronics Group.
 Founded in 1933, Telephonics produced electronic devices, audio equipment, and motors for industry and defense.
-While much of the Long Island's defense industry relocated or closed up shop during subsequent decades, Griffon's Telephonics division remains a leader in maritime radar and related systems and is among the largest local employers.
+While much of the Long Island's defense industry relocated or closed during subsequent decades, Griffon's Telephonics division remains a leader in maritime radar and related systems and is among the largest local employers.

+1964

+Ó

 The board of directors appoints Edward J. Garrett, a highly regarded senior executive at Loral Corp., as CEO and president in 1964.
 Garrett repositions the company for future growth through acquisitions and cost-cutting, and by seeking civilian markets and government research-and-development contracts.